11 Key Factors to Know About Living in Bloomington, MN

 · Outdoor farmers market on Saturdays during summer and fall and indoor farmers market on two Saturdays in November and December

-12 Key Things to Know About Living in St. Paul, Minnesota
+12 Key Factors to Know About Living in St. Paul, MN

 This historic city has that and much more.
 It’s a beloved hometown for many with distinct neighborhoods, employment opportunity, dining and nightlife.
 In this article, we’ll discuss highlights for Saint Paul residents and guests regarding standard of living, housing, education, business, healthcare, weather and recreation…